apache/carbondata/docs/data-management-on-carbondata.md

   ```

   NOTE:
-  * Bucketing can not be performed for columns of Complex Data Types.
+  * Bucketing cannot be performed for columns of Complex Data Types.
-  * Columns in the BUCKETCOLUMN parameter must be only dimension.
-The BUCKETCOLUMN parameter can not be a measure or a combination of measures and dimensions.
+  * Columns in the BUCKETCOLUMN parameter must be dimensions.
+The BUCKETCOLUMN parameter cannot be a measure or a combination of measures and dimensions.

   Example:
   ```